The basics of cryptocurrency

 Written by Ramsay, In Crypto, Updated On

-A cryptocurrency is a form of digital currency that has exploded in popularity over the past few years.
-Cryptocurrencies are not backed by any central bank or government but are instead exchanged through encrypted transactions between parties.
+Cryptocurrencies are a form of digital currency that has exploded in popularity over the past few years.
+No central bank or government backs them; they are exchanged through encrypted transactions between parties.
 Bitcoin was the first cryptocurrency to be introduced and is still by far the most popular among users.
 While several cryptocurrencies are available on the market today, this guide will focus on what they are and how they work so that you can decide whether investing or trading crypto makes sense for you.

-The first cryptocurrency was Bitcoin; other cryptocurrencies include Ether (ETH/USDT), Litecoin (LTC/USD), Dash (DASH/USD) and Monero (XMR).
-A cryptocurrency’s value is based solely on its popularity as a medium for exchange or payment; it does not have any intrinsic value like gold bullion does.
+The first cryptocurrency was Bitcoin; other cryptocurrencies include Ether (ETH/USDT), Litecoin (LTC/USD), Dash (DASH/USD), and Monero (XMR).
+A cryptocurrency’s value is based solely on its popularity as a medium for exchange or payment; it has no intrinsic value as gold bullion.

-Crypto transactions are verified by the network and recorded in a digital ledger called a blockchain
+Crypto transactions are verified by the network and recorded in a blockchain digital ledger.

-A blockchain is a digital record of transactions that is constantly growing as “completed” blocks (the most recent transactions) are recorded and added to it in chronological order.
+A blockchain is a digital record of transactions constantly growing as “completed” blocks (the most recent transactions) are recorded and added chronologically.
 By design, blockchains are inherently resistant to modification of the data — once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which requires collusion of the network majority.

-Blockchains were first invented by Satoshi Nakamoto for use in Bitcoin, but since then have grown into a tool with many uses beyond cryptocurrencies.
-The process for verifying new transactions typically involves completing certain tasks.
-This work usually requires processing power and time to complete them correctly–so much so that it makes sense for people who possess these resources to get paid for providing them to others who need them.
+Satoshi Nakamoto first invented blockchains for use in Bitcoin, but since then, they have grown into a tool with many uses beyond cryptocurrencies.
+Verifying new transactions typically involves completing certain tasks.
+This work usually requires processing power and time to complete correctly, so it makes sense for people who possess these resources to get paid for providing them to others who need them.

-In order for someone’s transaction on their cryptocurrency wallet app to be successful – meaning they can buy something from another user – it needs other users within its network who agree with this transaction taking place and will help confirm that it did indeed happen successfully.
+For a transaction on a cryptocurrency wallet app to be successful—meaning they can buy something from another user—they need other users within their network who agree with this transaction taking place and will help confirm that it did indeed happen successfully.

 While transactions made with fiat currency (such as USD) can be reversed, cryptocurrency transactions are irreversible.
 You can dispute the transaction with traditional money or go through your bank to dispute it.
 But with cryptocurrencies, this is not possible.